 When the Auto-update after commit option is enabled:

 The Diff pane is hidden by default.
 To unfold it, click the arrow button next to the pane title.

 In this pane you can explore the differences between the base repository version of the selected file, and the version you are about to commit.

 Previous Difference / Next Difference Shift+F7 F7

 Use these buttons to jump to the next/previous difference.

-When the last/first difference is hit, JetBrains Rider suggests to click the arrow buttons F7/Shift+F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.
+When the last/first difference is reached, JetBrains Rider suggests to click the arrow buttons F7/Shift+F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.